mdn/content/files/en-us/web/api/publickeycredential/parserequestoptionsfromjson_static/index.md

 - `options`

-  - : An object with the same structure as the Web Authentication API [`publicKey` request credentials options object structure](/en-US/docs/Web/API/CredentialsContainer/get#publickey_object_structure), but with [base64url](/en-US/docs/Glossary/Base64) encoded strings used in place of buffer properties.
+  - : An object with the same structure as the Web Authentication API [`publicKey` request credentials options object](/en-US/docs/Web/API/CredentialsContainer/get#publickey_object_structure), but with [base64url](/en-US/docs/Glossary/Base64)-encoded strings used in place of buffer properties.

 ### Return value